CatarinaPita/SML5202-2021-Catarina/page3.md

 <p>Esta semana vamos a repasar el <strong> presente del subjuntivo</strong>.</p>

-<p>El presente de subjuntivo (Spanish present subjunctive) can be better defined as a grammatical mood rather than a proper tense and is used in Spanish to express personal
+<p> What is the present subjunctive?

- opinions, unreal or hypothetical wishes, doubts, commands or feelings in the present or the future.</p>
+The present subjunctive (el presente de subjuntivo) is used to refer to the future as well as the present.
+It can be used in a variety of ways to express: possibilities, uncertainties and doubts, desires, feelings and advice.</p>

-<p style="color:Black"><strong>Look at this table below to help you remmeber the when it is used for and some examples:</strong></p>
+<p style="color:Black"><strong>The following table shows you the acronym "WEIRDO" which helps you remember when to use the present subjunctive along with some examples:</strong></p>

 <style>
 table, th, td {